Field Theory of Linear Spin-Waves in Finite Textured Ferromagnets: Semi-analytic SW theory in axially saturated thin microdots

 \subsection{Field evolution of the spectrum and SOI for azimuthal SWs}

-As a further validation of the developed spectral-Galerkin method, adopting the same geometrical and material parameters as in the previous sections, we consider now the field evolution of the spectrum, for the three AM sub-spaces \smash{$n_J = 0, 1, 2$}, in the vicinity of $\mu_0 H^z = \mu_0 M_{\scriptscriptstyle S}$.
-As further detailed in an associated paper in relation with the analysis of some experimental data~\cite{Valet2025}, and as illustrated in FIG.~\ref{fig:8}, it corresponds to a uniquely interesting situation in which the manifestation of a field controlled SW spin-orbit interaction (SOI) is observed.
-As the field increases, the coupling between the two sides of the spectrum induced by the DDI becomes negligible, and the two sub-spaces \smash{$n_J = 0, 2$} asymptotically identify with the sub-spaces \smash{$n_L = -1, +1$} which become degenerate.
+As a further validation of the developed spectral-Galerkin method, adopting the same geometrical and material parameters as in the previous sections, we consider now the field evolution of the spectrum, for the three AM sub-spaces \smash{$n_J = 0, 1, 2$}, in the vicinity of $\mu_0 H^z = \mu_0 M_{\scriptscriptstyle S}$~\footnote{The corresponding notebook of the semi-analytical model is provided in the supplementary material.}.
+As further detailed in an associated paper in relation with the analysis of some experimental data~\cite{valet:2024b}, and as illustrated in FIG.~\ref{fig:8}, it corresponds to a uniquely interesting situation in which the manifestation of a field controlled SW SOI is observed.
+As the field increases, the coupling between the two sides of the spectrum induced by the dynamical DDI becomes negligible, and the two sub-spaces \smash{$n_J = 0, 2$} asymptotically identifies with the sub-spaces \smash{$n_L = -1, +1$} which become degenerate.
 Conversely, when the field decreases and approaches from above the critical value \smash{$\mu_0 H_c$} at which there is a loss of stability of the uniform equilibrium texture through the softening of the mode \smash{$n_R = 0, n_J=0$}, the lift in degeneracy between the modes \smash{$n_J = 0, 2$} corresponds to the lift in degeneracy between modes having their OAM respectively anti-parallel and parallel to their SAM, hence to SOI, here induced by the dynamical DDI.
-As seen on FIG.~\ref{fig:8}, and above the critical field value, there is an excellent agreement between the eigenfrequencies as calculated with the spectral-Galerkin approach and the results obtained with a full 3D finite element micromagnetic (FEM) eigensolvers which has been itself extensively validated~\cite{naletov:2011}.
+As seen on FIG.~\ref{fig:8}, and above the critical field value, there is an excellent agreement between the eigenfrequencies as calculated with the spectral-Galerkin approach and the results obtained with an axisymmetric version of a finite element micromagnetic (FEM) eigensolver which has been itself extensively validated~\cite{naletov:2011,taurel:2016}.
+The FEM simulations presented in FIG.~\ref{fig:8} are performed on a $R_\text{disk}=500$~nm radius and $t_\text{disk}=55$~nm thickness YIG disk, whose volume has been meshed adaptively around the core singularity, with the smallest mesh-size being 2.5~nm.
+The magnetic parameters used in the numerical solver are identical to the ones listed in Table.\ref{tab:param}.
+A first numerical solver is used to calculate the equilibrium state for different values of the perpendicular magnetic field.
+The initial state introduced in the simulation is a vortex configuration, with the vortex core pointing towards $+z$.
+Once the equilibrium is obtained, the eigen-frequencies are calculated by an eigen-solver, which directly diagonalizes the linearized Landau-Lifshitz equation.
 Of course, discrepancies appear between the two methods at and below the critical field value, since in this regime the equilibrium state becomes a non-uniform cone state.
 This shows the ability of the spectral-Galerkin approach to provide unique semi-analytical capabilities to analyze and provide insight in the magnonic properties of ferromagnetic microdots, even when dealing with subtle and nontrivial effects such as magnon SOI.